 Herbs have many culinary and medicinal benefits—and not just for humans!
 Pet parents may be surprised to learn that there are a number of herbs safe for cats.
 You might even consider planting a few of these herbs as a cute little cat garden.
 Find out which herbs are safe for cats (and may even benefit them!)—and which ones to avoid.

 Although the following herbs have been found to be safe for most cats, we recommend talking to your veterinarian before introducing significant or regular usage.

-The lesser-known alternative to catnip, valerian also acts as a stimulant on cats.
+The lesser-known alternative to catnip and silver vine, valerian also acts as a stimulant on cats.
 This pungent herb is known to transform lazy (read: chubby) cats into the feline equivalent of Richard Simmons.
 Valerian is a great option for your indoor cat garden.
 Oddly enough, valerian is used among humans for relaxation.